nrfconnect/sdk-nrf/doc/nrf/libraries/others/supl_os_client.rst

 SUPL session and transaction type
 =================================

-A typical SUPL client session is SET-based, i.e. the position is calculated based on SET.
+A typical SUPL client session is SET-based, that is, the position is calculated based on SET.
 See `SET-initiated SUPL collaboration`_ for more information.

 Each LPP session consists of one or more LPP transactions.